 - To reverse the effect of non-depolarising muscle relaxants, such as rocuronium.

-As cholinergic transmission is widespread throughout the body, particularly mediating the actions of parasympathetic nervous system, these drugs can cause many side effects such as bradycardia, hypotension, diarrhoea, excessive salivation or blurry vision.
+As cholinergic transmission is widespread throughout the body, particularly mediating the actions of the parasympathetic nervous system, these drugs can cause many side effects such as bradycardia, hypotension, diarrhoea, excessive salivation or blurry vision.